alienflip/zku.one-Course/week_4/README.md

 1. If you have a chance to meet with the people who built ZKSync and Mina, what questions would you ask them about their protocols?

 ```
+zkSync: What do you guys think about worst case scenario of what your technology will enable?

+Mina: How the heck did you guys come up with such a nice protocol?!
+And will the be a mobile friendly version?
 ```